Poverty, Preventable Stays, and Mental Health Shortage

 Inpatient Days: The number of adult and pediatric days of care, excluding newborn days of care, rendered during the entire reporting period.
 Neonatal and swing admissions are included.

 Outpatient Visits: The total count of hospital outpatient visits, which consists of emergency visits, other visits (including clinic and referred visits), and total visits.
-An outpatient visit is a visit by a patient not lodged in the hospital while receiving medical, dental, or other services.
+An outpatient visit is defined as a visit by a patient not lodged in the hospital while receiving medical, dental, or other services.

-Population Estimate: The total number of individuals residing in the county.
-The data is derived from the Census Population Estimates from 2020.
+Population Size: The total number of individuals residing in the county.
+The data is derived from the Census Population Estimates from 2021.

 Tags